-Make your Christmas STEM activities last when you make these fizzy painted Christmas science ornaments using baking soda and vinegar chemical reactions.
+Make your Christmas STEM activities last when you make these erupting Christmas ornaments using baking soda and vinegar chemical reactions.

 When it comes to mixing Christmas and science, you have to think outside the box a little bit. like with these chemistry ornaments!

 My kids absolutely love making baking soda and vinegar eruptions, so I knew I wanted to incorporate it into our Christmas science experiments this season.

 However, I didn’t want the experiment to just be a one and done sort of thing, so I tried to figure out a way to make the results last permanently.

 Lucky for me (and you), this fizzing science Christmas ornaments was a total success!

 How to Make Baking Soda and Vinegar Paintings on Ornaments!

 You don’t need many ingredients to make your own fizzing paint Christmas science ornaments!

 When you make erupting ornaments, the addition of the baking soda and vinegar painting (using acrylic paints), you can create really cool painted ornaments that last for years.